 - You’re “wasting” valuable moves by moving your Queen instead of developing your other pieces so you can have a better position overall.

-The third point is a good segway to our next principle.
+The fourth point is a good segue to our next principle.

 Pawns should be moved simply to make it possible to develop your other pieces, especially the minor pieces like the Bishops.

 Move two or maybe three pawns at the most and activate your other pieces before moving more pawns.
 Every move is so critical in the opening that just one move not being maximized could destroy any advantage you could have developed early in the game.

 Ideally, you want to move each piece you develop just once.
 This is so you can develop a new undeveloped piece on every move.